-The Lakers haven't had a good bench since
+The Lakers haven't had a good bench since this guy was on the team |

 With that said, the starting unit can't play all 48 minutes every game.
 Or, better stated, they can, but shouldn't try to (remember when Kobe tried to down the stretch last year?
 Disaster).
 That means the bench needs to step up and help maintain leads and cut deficits.
 The good news here is without Dwight Howard clogging the lane, Jordan Hill is free to man the center position, regardless of whether Kaman or Gasol or whoever is in with him, as they are both effective from as far as 18 feet.
 Hill's high energy, excellent rebounding ability and somewhat limited offensive skill set will be a lot better suited closer to the basket, and that's precisely where the center position will have him.